 Visual approaches & strategies to communicate various data.

 This category, if present, is analyzed inside the other three categories.

-Guidelines Needs Fe PERFORMING ANALYSIS → Offering an ID Card of the campus through its performance → Showing the goals to achieve → Offering digital archives of the progress over the time (enabling comparison of past years) → Use a visual language (graphs, charts, maps,) → Prior identification of the goals to be achieved → Obtaining a 'still reference' of the consulted data → Contextualizing data and actions $\rightarrow$ USER ENGAGEMENT → Self-evaluation of priority goals → Possibility to visualize impacted goals → Combine and compare different SDGs &amp; related data → Explore unexpected connections → Manage the complexity of data and connections → TECHNICAL ASPECTS → Integration with the existing digital services of the applying campuses (website, app,) → Easy access (especially at the beginning, it should be evident the access from the campuses' websites) → Easy to maintain and update platform → Automatic update of data, based on a linked database $\rightarrow$ Communication → Use of a universal language, but still adaptable to each campus and its territorial and social context wnload area to obtain a tic report ggestions of related data m other topics / SDGs sonal selection of SDGs and ics using keywords wing access to the tool also m the university portal gin area with campus dential to allow university ff to have a more detailed on of the data (the tool is en to everyone, but it offers nore general view without a in)
+Guidelines Needs Features PERFORMING ANALYSIS → Offering an ID Card of the campus through its performance → Showing the goals to achieve → Offering digital archives of the progress over the time (enabling comparison of past years) → Prior identification of the goals to be achieved → Obtaining a 'still reference' of the consulted data → Contextualizing data and actions → Download area to obtain a static report → Suggestions of related data from other topics / SDGs Communication → Use a visual language (graphs, charts, maps,) USER ENGAGEMENT → Self-evaluation of priority goals → Possibility to visualize impacted goals → Combine and compare different SDGs & related data → Explore unexpected connections → Manage the complexity of data and connections → Personal selection of SDGs and topics using keywords TECHNICAL ASPECTS → Integration with the existing digital services of the applying campuses (website, app,) → Easy access (especially at the beginning, it should be evident the access from the campuses' websites) → Easy to maintain and update platform → Automatic update of data, based on a linked database → Allowing access to the tool also from the university portal → Login area with campus credential to allow university staff to have a more detailed vision of the data (the tool is open to everyone, but it offers a more general view without a Communication → Use of a universal language, but still adaptable to each campus and its territorial and social context login)